Codes for the Z-channel: Introduction

 In coding theory, the Z-channel is used to model some asymmetric data storage and transmission systems.
 In this binary-input binary-output channel, the symbol $0$ is always transmitted correctly, whereas the transmitted symbol $1$ can be received as $0$.

-In this paper, we consider the combinatorial setting where the encoder transmits $n$ symbols, and the maximum number of errors inflicted by an adversary is proportional to $n$.
-For a given word $\x\in\{0,1\}^n$, we define the Z-ball centered at $\x$ with radius $\tau n$ as a set of all possible words that can be transmitted over the Z-channel with at most $\tau n$ errors such that $\x$ is received.
+In this paper, we consider the combinatorial setting where the encoder transmits $n$ symbols, and the maximum number of errors inflicted by an adversary is proportional to $n$. {The error model under consideration is also known as the adversarial/Hamming/zero error model \cite{hamming1950error,shannon1956zero} which is standard in coding theory.
+It stands in contrast to the stochastic setting in Shannon theory \cite{shannon1948mathematical} where the error model is assumed to be average-case and a vanishing probability of decoding error is desired. } For a given word $\x\in\{0,1\}^n$, we define the Z-ball centered at $\x$ with radius $\tau n$ {(where $ \tau\in[0,1] $ and $ n\in\Z_{\ge1} $)}\footnote{{We use $ \Z_{\ge a} $ to denote the set of integers at least $a$. }}\footnote{{Formally, $ n\tau $ needs to be an integer.
+Otherwise, in the proofs of upper (resp.\ lower) bounds on the maximal code size, one can take $\tau'$ such that $ n\tau' $ is the largest (resp.\ smallest) integer less (resp.\ bigger) than $n\tau$.
+Asymptotically in $n\to\infty$, the effect of this quantization on our bounds is negligible.
+Therefore, we at times drop ceiling/floor for notational convenience.
+Similarly, other quantities such as the Hamming weight $nw$ that will show up later in the paper can be suitably rounded up or down and the same results continue to hold.} } as a set of all possible words that can be transmitted over the Z-channel with at most $\tau n$ errors such that $\x$ is received.
 Given $\tau$ and $n$, the main goal for $(L-1)$-list-decoding is to construct a code $\mathcal{C}\subseteq\{0,1\}^n$ such that for any $\x\in\{0,1\}^n$, the Z-ball centered at $\x$ contains at most $L-1$ codewords from $\C$.
 For $L=2$, we say that $\C$ is a uniquely-decodable code tolerating a fraction $\tau$ of (asymmetric) errors.
 For $L\ge 3$, $\C$ is referred to as an $(L-1)$-list-decodable code for the Z-channel with list-decoding radius $\tau$.
 Finding fundamental limits of error-correcting codes is one of the major problems in coding theory.
-Uniquely-decodable codes for asymmetric errors have been a subject for extensive studies in the numerous papers~\cite{bassalygo1965new,borden1983low,kim1959single,varshamov1965theory,klove1981upper,klove1981error,fu2003new,bose1993asymmetric,zhang2019construction}.
-Up to our best knowledge, there are only two papers~\cite{lebedev2020,zhang2020generalized} in the literature that discuss properties of list-decodable codes for the Z-channel.
+Uniquely-decodable codes for asymmetric errors have been a subject for extensive studies in the numerous papers~\cite{bassalygo1965new,borden1983low,kim1959single,varshamov1965theory,klove1981upper,klove1981error,fu2003new,bose1993asymmetric,zhang2019construction,blaum-book-asymm-code,tallini2018onsome,Al-Bassam1994asymmetric}. {Codes for Z-channels with feedback are studied in \cite{tallini2008feedback,tallini2009correction,deppe2020,lebedev2020}.
+Bounds and constructions of codes correcting a single asymmetric error are obtained in \cite{Constantin1979asymmetric,Bose2000systematic}. } Up to our best knowledge, there are only two papers~\cite{lebedev2020,zhang2020generalized} in the literature that discuss properties of list-decodable codes for the Z-channel.